pr306500/spread-sheet/README.md

 # Spread Sheet

-  The spread sheet helps in by adding row and reading rows by providing 'from_row', 'to_row' params present in spread sheet.
+  The spread sheet helps in by adding rows and reading rows by providing 'from_row', 'to_row' params present in spread sheet.

 ##In order to add a row, a person must following info :-

-1. Row (you want to add in spread sheet)
+1. Rows (you want to add in spread sheet)
 2. Filepath (path where your spreadsheet resides)
 3. Sheet Name (Name of your sheet where yoou want to add row)